Stage 1: Self-Discovery | Your Shadow

 LIFE DESIGN COURSESELF-DISCOVERY

-There are parts of you that you have been hiding for so long that you may have forgotten they exist.
+There are probably parts of you that you've been hiding for so long that you may have forgotten they even exist.

-You learned the lesson.
-You tucked those parts away.
-And over time, the hiding became automatic.
-You stopped choosing to suppress them because you simply stopped noticing them.
-They went underground, and from there, they started running parts of your life without your permission.
+So you learned the lesson, and tucked those parts away.
+Over time, the hiding became automatic, and you stopped choosing to suppress them because you simply stopped noticing them.
+Because of this, they started running parts of your life without your permission.

-Carl Jung called this hidden territory the shadow.
-It is the collection of qualities, desires, impulses, and emotions that you learned to disown.
-The thing is: they do not disappear when you reject them - they go underground and start leaking out sideways: as sudden anger, as jealousy, as self-sabotage, as the things you criticise most harshly in other people.
+Carl Jung called this hidden side of you the shadow.
+It's the collection of qualities, desires, impulses, and emotions that you learned to disown.
+The thing is that they don't disappear when you reject them - they simply go somewhere underground to hide and then start leaking out sideways.
+You may experience sudden anger, jealousy, or self-sabotage as the things you criticise most harshly in other people.

-Shadow work is the process of meeting those hidden parts with curiosity instead of judgment.
-It is about understanding why they are there, what they were protecting, and what happens when you stop pretending they do not exist.
+Shadow work is the process of meeting those hidden parts of yourself with curiosity, not judgment.
+It's about understanding why they are there, what they were protecting, and what happens when you stop pretending they don't exist.

-This is hard work, but it is also some of the most freeing work you will ever do.
-This is because every piece of yourself you reclaim is energy you no longer spend hiding.
+This is hard work, but it's also some of the most freeing work we can ever do.
+This is because every piece of ourselves that we reclaim is energy we no longer spend hiding. :)

 The science behind the shadow work